spatie/laravel-permission/docs/installation-laravel.md

        - must set `'teams' => true,`
        - and (optional) you may set `team_foreign_key` name in the config file if you want to use a custom foreign key in your database for teams

    - **If you are using MySQL 8**, look at the migration files for notes about MySQL 8 to set/limit the index key length, and edit accordingly.
+If you get `ERROR: 1071 Specified key was too long` then you need to do this.

 7. **Clear your config cache**.
 This package requires access to the `permission` config settings in order to run migrations.
 If you've been caching configurations locally, clear your config cache with either of these commands: